Availability All Editions

 For a more detailed effort planning for the project duration, right-click on an allocation segment to split it.
 This allows you to create any number of allocation segments and fill them individually.

-In the Time Grid setting, the project bar is pre-segmented according to the selected Zoom Level.
+In the Time Grid mode, the project bar is pre-segmented according to the selected Zoom Level.
 You can easily navigate through the segments using the tab and arrow keys while maintaining the planned effort.

 Find out more: